Secure Remote Access

 Once the user has been authenticated it’s then possible to quickly sign them onto the other applications with no further action from the user themselves.
 This Single Sign-On works across cloud, hybrid and VPN access to on-premise access.
 Not only does it simplify the user experience, it means less calls to the helpdesk and vastly improved security too.

-Securing the endpoints has become more vital than ever.
+Securing your endpoints has become more vital than ever.
 A boom in remote working has resulted in a huge increase in network endpoints.
 Each a potential access point into the network that IT may not have jurisdiction over.
-Centralised endpoint security protects devices from threats regardless of if they are connected to the network.
+Centralised endpoint security protects devices from threats, regardless of if they are connected to the network or not.
 Most of our vendor partners offer endpoint security solutions so we can work with you to determine the most appropriate for your environment.

 We understand that every business has differing configurations, priorities and set ups, there is no ‘one-size-fits-all’ and we work with our clients to ensure they have a solution that works for them.
-There are plenty of options to compliment system resilience such as load balancing technology, centralised inspection technology and automation, if you would like to chat through some options please contact us today.
+If you would like to chat through some options please contact us today.